Cellularity and subdivision of KLR and weighted KLRW algebras

 We consider each of the relations (a)--(c) from \autoref{D:RationalCherednik} by checking some of the exceptional relations \autoref{R:DotCrossing}--\autoref{R:BraidSRS} together with some of the non-exceptional relations.
-Moreover, we will only need the condition from \autoref{D:admissible} that $(\Gamma,\bsig)$ is admissible for a few relations, with all other relations being preserved without this condition.
+Moreover, we will only need the condition from \autoref{D:admissible} that $\Sub{\Gamma}$ is a homogeneous subdivision for a few relations, with all other relations being preserved without this condition.

-\TestRelation{A} We start by checking \autoref{R:DotCrossing}.
-As we will see, this is one of the relations that forces the appearance of $\Oneg$ in the definition of $\SA(X)$, which in turn invokes \autoref{L:KillDiagrams}.
+\TestRelation{a} We start by checking \autoref{R:DotCrossing}.
+As we will see, this is one of the relations that forces the appearance of $\Oneg$ in the definition of $\SAX$, which in turn invokes \autoref{L:KillDiagrams}.
 Applying $\sg$ to the left-hand side of \autoref{R:DotCrossing} gives

-where the second equality uses \autoref{R:BraidGSG} (and the fact that $Q_{i,j,i}(u,v,w)=1$), and the last equality follows by drawing a line just above the middle of the left-hand diagram, as indicated.
+where the second equality uses \autoref{R:BraidGSG}, and the fact that $Q_{iji}(u,v,w)=1$, and the last equality follows by drawing a horizontal cut just above the middle of the left-hand diagram, as indicated above.
 Hence, by the symmetry of \autoref{R:DotCrossing}, $\sg$ respects \autoref{R:DotCrossing} as required.

-Note that it is not necessary to check what happens to the solid and ghost strings outside of the ``central'' region of the diagram that contains the ghost $i$-strings because the behavior of these strings is controlled by the strings in the central region.
-Consequently, we will omit these strings from the diagrams when checking the remaining relations and focus only on the part of the diagram that contains the ghost $i$-strings.
+Note that it is not necessary to check what happens to the solid and ghost strings outside of the ``central'' region of a diagram that contains the ghost $i$-strings because the behavior of these strings is controlled by the strings in the central region.
+Consequently, we will omit these strings from the diagrams when checking the remaining relations and focus on the part of the diagram that contains the ghost $i$-strings.

-Continuing with our check of the relations in (A), if $k\neq i$, then
+Continuing with our check of the relations in (a), if $k\neq i$, then

 since the dot slides freely in this case.
 All other dot sliding rules can be proven {\muta}.